Things to see and do - Munich

 You will not grow tired of these magnificent pieces of goldsmith's work, enamels and crystal work (crowns, diadems, etc.).
 Do not miss the chiseled cross of the Queen of Hungary (11C) and the statuette of St George on horseback (16C).
 The royal insignia of Bavaria created in Paris also deserve your attention.

 The gallery of the Ancestors of the Wittelsbachs and the function rooms are luxuriously decorated.
 The Antiquarium is the oldest part of the palace (1570), and has an impressive vault with frescos and a number of antique busts.
 The porcelain rooms and the chamber of Relics contain several masterpieces and jewels.
-Also see the silver rooms and the stone chambers covered in marble and magnificent stucco of the Imperial Room.
-The building suffered greatly during the Second World War but restoration lasted until 1980 and has returned the Residence to its former glory.
+Admire the silver rooms and the stone chambers covered in marble and stucco, such as the magnificent Imperial Room.

 This large Baroque building was built from 1663 to 1688.
 The 71 metre-high cupola is richly decorated with stucco and gives a grandiose feeling of space.
 The dark wood of the pulpit, made in 1661, contrasts with the white and grey tones that dominate elsewhere.
 In the crypt, you will find the graves of the princes of the Wittelsbach family.